j-frost/block-calendar-in-advance/README.md

 ### Developers

-Open this project using the Gitpod link at the top and take a peek at `.gitpod.yml`.
+Open this project using [Firebase Studio](https://studio.firebase.google.com/) and get started!
+If something's not working for you or you want to check this project out locally, take a peek at `.idx/dev.nix`.
 It details how to get the project running.

 You'll need node.js and npm in your development environment; and to deploy your own version I strongly recommend you take a look at [@google/clasp](https://github.com/google/clasp).